kupusc/deprivation/README.md

  - the UUT code is 'loaded' (= all the *require* statements are executed in the *UUT*)
  - the dependencies are replaced after exposition of the *UUT*
- - replacement in not transitive!
+ - replacement is not transitive!

 ```javascript
 // let's get rid of glob.GlobSync dependency